GetMural/mural-docusaurus/docs/FullpageVideo.md

 ## Video sources

+Both video formats have a preview window available.
+At least one format is required - these days all modern browsers play mp4 so webm is not strictly necessary.

 ### MP4

-this is where you input your MP4 video file
+This is where you input your MP4 video file

 ### Webm

-this is where you input your uploaded Webm file
+This is where you input your Webm video file

-Both video formats have a preview window available.

 ## Poster Image